Karkala: Demographics

 As of 2001 India census, Karkala town had a population of 25,118.
 Males constitute 51% of the population and females 49%.
 Karkala has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 79%.
 In Karkala, 9% of the population is under six years of age.
 According to recent statistics by town municipality, 25,635 people currently reside in this town, while as per the recent statistics Karkala taluk has a population of 2.10 Lacs (previous 2001 census is 2,04,571).

-Hinduism is the largest religion in Karkala, with Sthanika Brahmins, Rama kshathriya, Bunts, Sapaliga/Sapalya, Billavas, Ganigas, Rajapura Saraswat Brahmins (RSB), Goud Saraswat Brahmins (GSBs), Chitpavan Brahmins,Shivalli Brahmins, Vishwakarma Brahmins, Devadiga and Mogaveera forming the major communities.
-There is also a significant Roman Catholic and Protestant Christian presence, and sunni Hanafi Muslim communities settled in the town, Muslims Of Karkala Speak Urdu as their mother tongue.
+Hinduism is the largest religion in Karkala, with Sthanika Brahmins, Rama kshathriya, Bunts, Sapaliga/Sapalya, Billavas, Ganigas, Rajapura Saraswat Brahmins (RSB), Goud Saraswat Brahmins (GSBs), Chitpavan Brahmins, Shivalli Brahmins, Vishwakarma Brahmins, Devadiga and Mogaveera forming the major communities.
+There is also a significant Roman Catholic and Protestant Christian presence, and Deobandi Hanafi Muslim communities settled in the town, Muslims of Dakhini Karkala Speak Urdu as their mother tongue.